runtimeverification/kontrol-demo/README.md

 kontrol prove --match-test Examples.test_assert_bool_failing --match-test Examples.test_assert_bool_passing -j2
 ```

 Notice you can use `--match-test ContractName.testName` to filter tests to run, and can use `-jN` where `N` is number of threads to run listed proofs in parallel!
-We suggest to not exceed 2x the number of cores in your machine.
-If you're machine is limited on RAM resources it's suggested to reduce parallel threads equal to Number of Cores.
+We suggest Max thresds should be at most (M - 8) / 8 in a machine with M GB of RAM If you're machine is limited on RAM resources it's suggested to reduce parallelization.
 CPU information is avaulable is viewable on Linux by running the command `lscpu` in the terminal.

 For example: